Devcontainers & Runtime Images

 POST /api/v1/crews/{crewId}/provision → ProvisioningHandler.ProvisionTrigger → spawns a background goroutine that calls provisioner.Provision(ctx, baseImage, cfg, miseConfig).Poll status

 (baseImage, devcontainer_config, mise_config) — see configHash in internal/devcontainer/provisioner.go.
-Any change invalidates the cache.What Provision does, step by step
+Any change invalidates the cache.Re-build on demand

 The entire pipeline is in internal/devcontainer/provisioner.go:Provision: